 Optimizing food safety at a food processing facility requires knowledge in food science.
 Include an expert in the field of food science in your business team of experts and consultants, and ensure they have the experience and knowledge to guide you through product formulation and developing a food safety plan built on evidence-based best practices.
 Good manufacturing practices (GMPs) and a thorough Hazard Analysis (HA) with a Risk Assessment will guide you to implement Critical Control Points (CCPs) to ensure a safe product for your consumers.

-To connect with a certified food safety professional and learn about their credentials, visit the Food Processing Human Resource Council:
+To connect with a certified food safety professional and learn about their credentials, visit the Food Processing Skills Canada:

 Once you have your Food Safety Program planned out it needs to be implemented.
 Communication and training ensures a strong food safety culture among your staff, to carry out your Food Safety Plan.
 The following organizations offer training resources and information on skills requirements for the food industry.